 The theme of this year's conference is, "Looking for Truth in America's Historic Places."
 As “living historians,” we choose our topics and investigate our sources to weed out fact from fiction.
 One way to do this is by sticking primarily to our primary sources.
 However, artificial intelligence today is making it harder to distinguish between what is real or false in this day and age.
 Succeeding generations will be using it more and more.
 Therefore, since artificial intelligence is here to stay, can it be used with living history to reach the new generation?
 How can it be used in the future to interpret history accurately?

-Deadline for submitting proposals is October 31st, 2023
+Deadline for submitting proposals is November 30, 2023